cmaloney111/election-forecasting-am215/docs/source/development.rst

 * Best speedup with many dates (16+) on multi-core machines
 * Process spawning overhead can dominate for small workloads
-* Recommended: Use 4 workers on typical quad-core machines

 Docker Development
 ------------------